wds4/pretty-good/README.md

 ## Known issues

 Importing private key for a profile should be done with caution.
 There is a risk of introducing errors into your profile, including loss of following list and/or relays list.
 Best to back these up first!
+See this [issue](https://github.com/wds4/pretty-good/issues/4) for details.

 ## Download and install Pretty Good